-Required: At least 60 points of 300-level European Union Studies including EURO 310 or EURO 311 (not including ARTS 395).
+Required: At least 60 points of 300-level European Union Studies (not including ARTS 395).
 Required for honours: B average at 300-level.

-Students intending to complete the BA with a minor in European Studies must be credited with at least 75 points in European Studies (not including ARTS 395) which must include at least 45 points at 200-level or above.
+Students intending to complete the BA with a minor in European Union Studies must be credited with at least 75 points in European Union Studies (not including ARTS 395) which must include EURO 101 and at least 45 points at 200-level or above.